dentproject/docs.dent.dev/PlatformConfigurations/IEEE802.1xPortBasedAuthentication.md

 ```

 Finally, `cd` into the new `iproute2-main` directory and
-install this iproute2 version with:
+make this iproute2 version with:

 ```
 root@localhost:~/iproute2-main# make install